creativechain/crea-python-graphenelib/docs/index.rst

 Graphene is a blockchain technology (i.e. software) that allows for fast transactions and decentralized trading of assets as well as customized on-chain smart contracts.
-Graphene itself is a platform to develop customized blockchains like BitShares, Steem, dPay or PeerPlays.
+Graphene itself is a platform to develop customized blockchains like BitShares, Steem, Crea or PeerPlays.

 In practice, Graphene is only a concept implementation and does not directly have its own public blockchain.